JackLamb99/historical-figures/README.md

 CSS - The website was styled using custom CSS in an external file

-JavaScript - The interactive elements and game logic was developed using custom JavaScript in an external file
+JavaScript - The interactive elements and game logic were developed using custom JavaScript in an external file

 [Visual Studio Code](https://code.visualstudio.com/) - The website was developed using the Visual Studio Code desktop application